 Stellar masses and cooling ages are also obtained for each model from detailed evolutionary cooling sequences appropriate for these stars.
 For the pure hydrogen model atmospheres above Teff = 30,000 K, we use the carbon-core cooling models of Wood (1995, in 9th European Workshop on White Dwarfs, NATO ASI Series, eds.
 D. Koester & K. Werner, p.
 41) with thick hydrogen layers of qH≡MH/M*=10–4, while for Teff below 30,000 K we rely on cooling models similar to those described in Fontaine, Brassard, & Bergeron (2001, PASP, 113, 409) but with carbon-oxygen cores and qH=10–4 (see Bergeron, Leggett, & Ruiz 2001, ApJS, 133, 413 for more details).
 For the pure helium model atmospheres, we rely on similar models but with qH=10–10.
 The Fontaine et al. cooling sequences are provided below.

 Details of the color calculations are given in Holberg & Bergeron (2006, AJ, 132, 1221, "Calibration of Synthetic Photometry Using DA White Dwarfs"), which represent an extension of the earlier work by Bergeron, Wesemael, & Beauchamp (1995, PASP, 107, 1047, "Photometric Calibration of Hydrogen-and Helium-Rich White Dwarf Models").
 For each set of filters, the files Table_DA and Table_DB correspond to pure hydrogen and pure helium atmosphere models, respectively.
-The DA model grid covers a range from Teff = 1500 K to 100,000 K and from log g = 7.0 to 9.0 (see Tremblay, Bergeron, & Gianninas 2011, ApJ, 730, 128 and references therein) and include the Lyman alpha profile calculations from Kowalski & Saumon (2006, ApJ, 651, L137).
-The DB model grid covers a range from Teff = 3500 K to 40,000 K and from log g = 7.0 to 9.0 (see Bergeron et al. 2011, ApJ, 737, 28 and references therein).
+The DA model grid covers a range from Teff = 2500 K to 90,000 K and from log g = 7.0 to 9.0 (see Tremblay, Bergeron, & Gianninas 2011, ApJ, 730, 128 and references therein) and include the Lyman alpha profile calculations from Kowalski & Saumon (2006, ApJ, 651, L137).
+The DB model grid covers a range from Teff = 3250 K to 70,000 K and from log g = 7.0 to 9.0 (see Bergeron et al. 2011, ApJ, 737, 28 and references therein).
+Non-LTE effects are included above 35,000 K for DA stars, and above 40,000 K for DB stars using TLUSTY/SYNSPEC, while non-ideal effects are included in the cooler models following Blouin et al. (2018, ApJ, 863, 184) and references therein.
 Calculations are also provided for both DA and DB models but at a given mass.

 Three distinct families of evolutionary sequences are provided: